ghcdr/updatehub-docs/docs/updatehub-cloud.md

 Keep in mind that this method will trigger the *Rollout* for all the *Devices* accessible for the *Product* chosen, with no restrictions concerning the different hardware or other aspects of the fleet on the field.

-The other way is to select which equipment receives the *Rollout* the **UpdateHub** offers the *Advanced mode* option.
+The other way is to select which equipment receives the *Rollout* the **UpdateHub** offers the *Advanced Mode* option.

-#### Advanced mode

-Whenever you need more control over the *Rollout* of a several *Devices* at once use the option *Advanced Mode*.

 A *Task* will be automatically generated and you can use the filters offered by the **UpdateHub** for select the *Devices*.
-We indicate to use *Fault Tolerance* percentage because this safe measure.
+We indicate to use *Fault Tolerance* percentage because this is safe measure.
 The **UpdateHub** will abort the *Rollout* automatically if the failure rate goes over the threshould specified, providing a safe and fast update plan for your necessities.

-The *Devices*  can filter by their Version, Hardware, Device Identifier (e.g: the MAC address) and Device Attributes (e.g: kernel version, device total memory).
-With multiple *Tasks* define the policy to begin new update processes by setting the starting point when a selected percentage of it is reached and the user can set if it must begin automatically or manually.
+The *Devices*  can be filter by their Version, Hardware, Device Identifier (e.g: the MAC address) and Device Attributes (e.g: kernel version, device total memory).
+With multiple *Tasks* you can define the policy to begin new update processes by setting the starting point when a selected percentage of it is reached and the user can set if it must begin automatically or manually.
 Finally *Save* the *Rollout* to start later or *Save and Start* it immediately.

 ![create rollout advanced](../img/dashboard/createRolloutAdvanced.png)